chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

         tags/ concepts are mentioned in the document

-  - Once semantic tagging is done, you have extracted in each document you are counting <span class="underline">how often a particular concept has appeared</span>**.**
+  - Once semantic tagging is done, you have extracted in each document you are counting <span style="text-decoration:underline">how often a particular concept has appeared</span>**.**

   - Then you can decide on the overlay.
 This is the graph-based profile